 How to Do It

 - Establish a separate legal entity for your business.
 Choose a business legal structure that works best for your unique situation.
-If you’re considering to form a corporation, consult with a lawyer and accountant to have a good understanding of applicable rules, including those for tax reporting, compliance, and operation.
+If you’re considering a corporation, consult with a lawyer and accountant to have a good understanding of applicable rules.
+This includes those for tax reporting, compliance, and operation.

 - Apply for an EIN online for free.
-You will need this to stay on top of your small business finances, report to the IRS, and establish your business credit score.
+You will need this to stay on top of your small business finances and establish your business credit score.

 - Establish a business credit score.
 Because it’s supporting evidence that demonstrates your business’ payment history.
-It doesn’t hurt that it will also help you secure the necessary debt financing to fuel the growth of your business.
+It doesn’t hurt that it’ll help you secure the necessary debt financing to fuel the growth of your business.

 - Open a business checking account and credit card.
 Using your EIN, establish separate bank accounts and credit cards for your business.
 The statements from these accounts are appropriate supporting documentation to keep track of business expenses.